Exploring Cartan gravity with dynamical symmetry breaking: Discussion and outlook

-\acknowledgements{ We thank Max Ba\~nados, Brian Dolan, Pedro Ferreira, Jo\~ao Magueijo, and Adolfo Toloza for insightful discussions.
-HW was supported by the CSIC JAE-DOC 2011 program.
-TZ was supported by STFC grant ST/J000353/1}
+We thank Max Ba\~nados, Brian Dolan, Pedro Ferreira, Jo\~ao Magueijo, and Adolfo Toloza for insightful discussions.
+We also thank an anonymous referee, whose comments have led to a great deal of improvement of the manuscript.
+HW was supported by the Spanish MICINN/MINECO Project FIS2011-29287, the CAM research consortium QUITEMAD S2009/ESP-1594, and the CSIC JAE-DOC 2011 program.
+TZ was supported by STFC grant ST/J000353/1